intuit-archive/roark/README.md

     $ gem install roark

+## Overview

+* Roark builds AMIs from an Instance created by a Cloud Formation Stack.
+* Roark expects to be provided with a Cloud Formation Template that can be used to create this stack in the given region.
+* This template should create an instance that is fully configured at bootstrap (via userdata, CloudInit, etc).
+* The stack must provide the ID of the instance to be converted to an AMI (IE. i-1234abcd) as a Cloud Formation Output named **InstanceId**.
+* Once the stack is created, Roark will read the Instance ID from the Cloud Formation Output, stop the instance, convert it into an AMI and destroy the stack.

 ## Usage

-Roark builds AMIs from an Instance provided by a Cloud Formation Stack.

-Roark expects to be provided with a Cloud Formation Template that can be used to create this stack in the given region.

-This template should create an instance that is fully configured at bootstrap (via userdata, CloudInit, etc).

-The stack must provide the ID of the instance to be converted to an AMI (IE. i-1234abcd) as a Cloud Formation Output named **InstanceId**.

-Once the stack is created, Roark will read the Instance ID from the Cloud Formation Output, stop the instance, convert it into an AMI and destroy the stack.

 ### CLI